Widow of fallen Capitol Police officer wants his death classified as 'in the line of duty' - KRDO

 “After assisting riot control at the Capitol on January 6th, USCP scheduled Howie to work lengthy shifts in the immediate days following.
 He was home for very few hours over the course of four days,” she writes.
 “Although he was severely sleep-deprived, he remained on duty- as he was directed- practically around the clock from January 6th through the 9th.
 On the evening of the 9th, he took his life at our home.”

-Howie Liebengood was a 15-year veteran of the Capitol Police force and his father, Howie Liebengood Sr., once served as the Senate sergeant-at-arms.
+Howie Liebengood was a 15-year veteran of the Capitol Police force and his father, Howard S. Liebengood, once served as the Senate sergeant-at-arms.
 His widow made note of his family’s deep connection to the US Capitol and its protection.
 Liebengood also once served as a Senate page.
 His widow argued that his death, and the deaths of others who lost their lives in connection to the insurrection, should lead to serious reforms of the Capitol security situation.

 “The Liebengood family wants Howie’s death to not have been in vain,” the letter reads.
 “Recognition of the cause of his death, much like the critical examination of the riot itself, will remain central to how we make right those tragedies and help avoid their repetition.”